nmarcopo/showdownSync/README.md

 - [ ] Add option to back up all if there's enough space
 - [ ] Add option to restore all from backup
 - [ ] Clicking "Backup" rearranges the order of the available cards
+- [ ] Small ordering bugs - sometimes the order of the cards is unpredictable
+- [ ] Optimize the code to run faster

 ## Credits